Sarlat-la-Canéda: History

 Rue des Consuls in the old town.

 Sarlat is a medieval town that developed around a large Benedictine abbey of Carolingian origin.
 The medieval Sarlat Cathedral is dedicated to Saint Sacerdos.
 This abbey appears in records as early as 1081 and was one of the few in the region that was not raided by the Vikings.
 The name for the abbey church was Saint Sacerdos by 1318; in the 20th century, it would become a cathedral under Pope John XXIII.

+Sarlat was besieged in 1370 by French forces during the Hundred Years' War.

 Because modern history has largely passed it by, Sarlat has remained preserved and one of the towns most representative of 14th-century France.
 Its historic centre, with 77 protected monuments, was added to France's Tentative List for future nomination as a UNESCO World Heritage Site in 2002.
-The excellent state of preservation owed a debt to writer, resistance fighter and politician André Malraux, who, as Minister of Culture (1960–1969), restored the town and many other sites of historic significance throughout France.
-The centre of the old town consists of impeccably restored stone buildings and is largely car-free.
+The state of preservation can in part be attributed to writer, resistance fighter and politician André Malraux, who, as Minister of Culture (1960–1969), restored the town and many other sites of historic significance throughout France.
+The centre of the old town consists of restored stone buildings and is largely car-free.